 Notarizing divorce papers is a way of ascertaining that the documents are authentic, the signature is genuine, and wasn’t signed by a person under intimidation or coercion.
 Not only is the identity of the person signing them certified, but it also shows that the document can be trusted.
-In a legal process such as divorce, notarization of documents is necessary.
+In a legal process such as separation or divorce, notarization of documents is necessary.

 For you to notarize your divorce papers, you’ll need to work with a licensed divorce notary public.
-It’s quite easy to locate a local or mobile notary public near me as the majority of law firms, banks, insurers, shipping companies like UPS, military bases, local courthouse, and real estate departments employ notaries who can handle divorce papers.
-Besides, your divorce lawyer near me will likely refer you to a few rotaries they’ve worked with in the past.
+It’s quite easy to locate a local or mobile notary public near me as the majority of law firms, banks, insurers, shipping companies like UPS, military bases, local courthouses, and real estate departments employ notaries who can handle divorce papers.
+Besides, your divorce lawyer near me will likely refer you to a few rotaries they’ve worked within the past.
 Once you find a divorce notary public, you’ll have to provide the documents for them to see and verify.

 Divorce forms that need to be notarized